 - Click Next

-- For this rule we won’t need to implement any exceptions so just click Next
+- For this particular rule I don’t need to implement any exceptions so I’m just going to click Next

 - The final part of the rule will now ask you to specify a name for this rule and you can also specify a few other options: